munificent/craftinginterpreters/book/local-variables.md

 variable's name never leaves the compiler to make it into the chunk at all.
 That's great for performance, but not so great for introspection.
 When we disassemble these instructions, we can't show the variable's name like we could with globals.
-Instead, we just show the slot number:
+Instead, we just show the slot number.

 <aside name="debug">